aurora-multiphysics/aurora/README.md

 ```

 4) OpenMC
-  Curently AURORA depends on the following fork of OpenMC [https://github.com/helen-brooks/openmc.git], and the branch `external-mesh`:
+  Curently AURORA depends on [this fork](https://github.com/helen-brooks/openmc.git) of OpenMC, and the branch `external-mesh`:
   ```
     mkdir openmc-bld && \
     cd openmc-bld && \